joeyw/octodoctotron/Journal.md

 up with.
 I am going to use the `gem content` command to get a list of all the octokit source files then explore a few searching options here on the `method- and-url-searcher` branch.

+I am working on searching/parsing the Octokit source files and now realizing the links to the Octokit docs will have to be parsed separately after being generated.
+In which case it might be easier to just parse the Octokit docs to get all the data at once.
+After peeking at the generated docs html I am going to put that approach in the back of my mind.
+After that quick look that approach looks pretty daunting and would be over complicated but I could see it working.
+For now I am going to focus on something much simplier by keeping at the source.
+I should be able to trivially generate the urls myself since they come from the ruby source in the first place.